monking/Vim-Primer/README.md

 ### navigating quickly

 - `/` to search using RegExp
-  - you can also search for other instances of the word under your cursor with `*`.
+  - Use `*` to search for other instances of the word under your cursor.
-  - after enterying your search, type `n` for the next match, and `N` for the previous match.
+  - While searching, type `n` for the next match and `N` for the previous match.
-  - Type `.` to do again whatever your last action was (e.g. deleting five characters in front of your cursor, or inserting "pre_" in front of your cursor).
+  - Use `:set ic` and `:set noic` to toggle ignoring case in your searches (long names are `ignorecase` and `noignorecase`).
-  - Use `:set ignorecase` or `:set ic`, and `:set noignorecase` or `:set noic` to choose whether your searches are case-sensitive.
     This also applies to substitutions.
 - go to line 5 with `:5`.
 Toggle line number display with `:set number` and `:set nonumber`.
 - `gg` to go to the top of the file, `G` to go to the bottom.